aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-metadata/_index.md

 Now, you have successfully added metadata to your EPS file using Aspose.Page for Java!

+## Common Issues and Solutions
+- **Missing XMP block** – The API automatically creates one, but ensure the EPS file is not corrupted.
+- **Unsupported characters** – XMP values must be UTF‑8; avoid non‑standard symbols in metadata fields.
+- **Large EPS files** – Process the file using streams (as shown) to keep memory usage low, and always close streams in a `finally` block.

 ## Conclusion
 In this **aspose page java tutorial**, we explored how to add XMP metadata to an EPS file using the Aspose.Page for Java library.
 This powerful API lets you manipulate document metadata programmatically, helping you keep assets organized and searchable.